 \Cref{cor:simple-coordinate-sampling} has two important implications for our purposes.
-First, since the loss estimates are bounded almost surely, we will be able to apply modern comparator-adaptive OLO algorithms, which require bounded losses.
-Second, the conditional second moment bound yields a sharper bound which can (as we will see) translate into order optimal minimax regret bounds.
-In the next sections, we see that this distinction leads to different guarantees depending on whether the adversary can adapt the comparator norm to the trajectory, or must commit to it in advance.
+First, since the loss estimates are bounded uniformly by $2d\norm{\ell_t}\le2dG$, we will be able to apply modern comparator-adaptive OLO algorithms, which require uniformly bounded gradient norms.
+Second, the conditional second-moment bound yields a sharper bound which can, as we will see, translate into order-optimal minimax regret bounds.
+In the next sections, we see that this distinction leads to different guarantees depending on whether the adversary can adapt the comparator norm to the loss sequence, or must commit to it in advance.

-In what follows, the \textbf{oblivious setting} refers to fully-oblivious settings where \emph{both} the loss sequence and the comparator sequence are $\cF_0$ measurable (\emph{e.g.}, determined before the start of the game).
-For ease of exposition, we also assume that all $\cF_0$-measurables are deterministic in the oblivious setting (equivalently, $\cF_0$ is the trivial $\sigma$-algebra).
+In what follows, the \textbf{oblivious setting} refers to fully oblivious settings where \emph{both} the loss sequence and the comparator sequence are $\cF_0$ measurable (\emph{e.g.}, determined before the start of the game).
+For ease of exposition, we also assume in the oblivious setting that all $\cF_0$-measurable quantities are deterministic (equivalently, that $\cF_0$ is the trivial $\sigma$-algebra).